sitepress/website/pages/getting-started/static.html.md

 $ gem install sitepress
 ```

-Then create a new sitepress site via:
+Then create a new sitepress site with:

 ```bash
 $ sitepress new ./my-site
 ```

-This command creates a skeleton site and bundles dependencies into the project.
-Next you'll want to change the directory to the project:
+This command generates a skeleton site and bundles dependencies into the project.
+Next, you'll want to change the directory to the project:

 ```bash
 $ cd ./my-site